henriqueholtz/Aws-Struggle/Produtcs/Amazon CloudWatch.md

 AWS Budgets: Sends an alarm when the actual cost exceeds the budgeted amount or even when the cost forecast exceeds the budgeted amount.

 ---

+You can use these insights to react and keep your application running smoothly.
+CloudWatch cannot however tell if the configuration of the resource has changed and what exactly changed.